AutoResearch/autora-core/docs/cli/basic-usage/index.md

 ## Setup

-To use the command line, we first define a file containing the functions we want to run on the State.
+To use the command line, we first define a package `example` containing the functions we want to run on the State:

 ```python title="example/lib.py"
 --8<-- "https://raw.githubusercontent.com/AutoResearch/autora-core/docs/update-workflow-docs/docs/cli/basic-usage/example/lib.py"